Ready to find the perfect college degree?

 A career as a nuclear engineer is an excellent choice if you are good at:

 But these characteristics alone won’t get you your dream job in nuclear engineering.
 You will need a college degree to get started in the field.

 First, you need to decide which academic path works best for you.

 Bachelor’s Degree Programs

 The minimum level of education required to begin a career in nuclear engineering is a bachelor’s degree.
-Undergraduate degree programs in nuclear engineering combine classroom lectures and coursework with laboratory projects and often fieldwork to teach students the basic engineering and math principles necessary to develop an educational background that will lead to success.
+Undergraduate degree programs in nuclear engineering combine classroom lectures and coursework with laboratory projects.
+There is often fieldwork to teach you the basic engineering and math principles.
+These are necessary to develop an educational background that will lead to success.

 Dual Degree Options

 These programs take a little longer to complete than a traditional bachelor’s degree program.
-Instead of spending just four years studying, students will spend five or six years in school.
-However, for aspiring nuclear engineers who will need a graduate degree in the future – like those who are eyeing a career in research and development – the program may save them time and money and allow them to gain more extensive professional experience outside the classroom.
+Instead of spending just four years studying, you will spend five or six years in school.
+However, for aspiring nuclear engineers who will need a graduate degree in the future – like those who are eyeing a career in research and development – the program may save them time and money.
+It allows them to gain more extensive professional experience outside the classroom.

-Whichever path you choose to prepare for your career as a nuclear engineer, you will ultimately be ready for a career that many find both personally fulfilling and financially rewarding.
-Nuclear engineer is among the top paying engineering jobs, with experienced professionals earning a median annual salary of more than $98,000.
+Whichever path you choose, you will ultimately be ready for a career that many find both personally fulfilling and financially rewarding.
+Nuclear engineer is among the top paying engineering jobs.
+Experienced professionals earn a median annual salary of more than $98,000.